heroku/hatchet/README.md

 Hatchet::Runner.new("no_lockfile", allow_failure: true).deploy do |app|
 ```

-After the block finishes your app will be removed from heroku.
+After the block finishes your app will be queued to be removed from heroku.
 If you are investigating a deploy, you can add the `debug: true` flag to your app:

 ```ruby
 Hatchet::Runner.new("rails3_mri_193", debug: true).deploy do |app|